te5in/CodeGra.de/docs/guides/setting-up-checkpoints.rst

 2. Drag and drop it in the correct location.

-3. Specify the minimum amount of points that needs to be achieved to continue the AutoTest Category.
+3. Specify the minimum percentage of points that needs to be achieved to continue the AutoTest Category.

 .. note::
   Use a Checkpoint to distinguish between simple and advanced tests, where you